fllaca/ansible-testing/README.md

 You'll see in this repository two folders:

 * **ansible-role-web-server:** containes the full complete role after exercises completion.
 We recommend to only wath this folder to validate and compare your answers.
-* **ansible-role-web-server:** Is the same folder above, but with some empty files and sections to be completed in the next exercises.
+* **ansible-role-web-server-incomplete:** Is the same folder above, but with some empty files and sections to be completed in the next exercises.

 #### 0 - Preparation